Symbolk/IntelliMerge/README.md

 - JDK 8
 - Git 2.18.0
 - Gradle 4.10.1
-- InteliJ IDEA (with Gradle integration)
+- IntelliJ IDEA (with Gradle integration)
 - MongoDB (only when performing evaluation)

 ### Environment Setup